Learn: Buying Diamonds > Fancy Coloured Diamonds

 Colour accuracy from photos

 Interpreting how diamonds really look from a photo, even if the same vendor took them, is tricky.
-Images from different vendors makes it impossible.
-In this example the first three photos may be consistent because the same set up has been used from the same vendor (though the background variances could mean they were photoshop’ed).
+Images from different vendors make it impossible.
+In this example, the first three photos may be consistent because the same setup has been used from the same vendor (though the background variances could mean they were photoshopped).
 The pear shape is dulled by inclusions.
 The fourth image is less flattering but probably more realistic.
-It’s from a manufacturer from whom I buy hundreds of diamonds a year, and I know their photos match their stones.
+It’s from a manufacturer from whom we buy hundreds of diamonds a year, and we know their photos match their stones.
 In the case of that diamond, strong blue fluorescence is a huge benefit.

 A fourth factor is modifying secondary colours mentioned above.
-Both Argyle and GIA have crazy unpredictable variances in their grades which are evident when you see the diamonds side by side, as shown in the example below.
+Both Argyle and GIA have crazy unpredictable variances in their grades which are evident when you see the diamonds side by side, as shown in the example.